 Horses, like other animals, have been known to eat things they shouldn’t.
 Why, for example, would a horse eat a plastic bag?
-No one knows for sure, though maybe the horse didn’t see it, thought it was food, etc. However, if the horse has eaten a plastic bag it can cause some medical issues for the horse.
+No one knows for sure, though maybe the horse didn’t see it, thought it was food, etc. However, if the horse has eaten a plastic bag, it can lead to medical issues for the horse which in some cases can be serious.

 Plastic Bags are Dangerous for Horses

-A horse may swallow a plastic bag, which pass through their digestive system without any problem.
-However, plastic bags are extremely dangerous to horses because they can cause suffocation, or even lead to an intestinal blockage.
+If a horse swallows a plastic bag, there is potential for it to pass through their digestive system without any problem, but this is not a guarantee.
+Plastic bags can be extremely dangerous to horses because they can cause suffocation if an airway is obstructed, or even lead to an intestinal blockage.

 Intestinal Blockages in Horses